 If you want a barren, easy-to-clean area under your bird feeder, you do not necessarily need to build something; you could use what you already have.

 Do you have a deck or patio?
-Think about simply positioning your bird feeder above either.
-That way, you can clear away the seed debris with ease.
+Consider positioning your bird feeder above either.
+That way, you can easily clear away the seed debris.
 This idea will also help you keep a close eye on the bird feeder and the gathering seed hulls.

 6. Place The Bird Feeder Over A Rock Garden.

-Depending on your climate zone and existing landscape, maybe you can create a rock garden somewhere in your yard.
-This would be an ideal spot to put a bird feeder in since weeds may have a more challenging time taking over.
+Depending on your climate zone and existing landscape, you could create a rock garden in your yard.
+This would be an ideal spot for a bird feeder since weeds may have a more challenging time taking over.

 7. Mulch Under The Feeder And Plant Tall Flowers Nearby.

-Something else that does a great job suppressing weed growth is mulch.
-Try putting some mulch down in the area directly below the feeder and extending out a little bit around it in every direction.
+Mulch is another excellent way to suppress weed growth.
+Try putting some mulch down directly below the feeder and extending around it in every direction.

 Don’t like how the mulch looks?
-You can plant tall perennials directly around it to screen it from view during the growing season.
-Leave an opening large enough that you can get behind them to check out the area and do any necessary weeding or cleaning.
+Plant tall perennials directly around it to screen it from view during the growing season.
+Leave an opening large enough to get behind them to check out the area and do any necessary weeding or cleaning.

-You can let the perennials go to seed for the birds to have something extra to eat in the fall and winter.
-Afterward, trim them back, and wait for them to return the following year.
+You can let the perennials go to seed so that the birds have something extra to eat in the fall and winter.
+Afterward, trim them back and wait for them to return the following year.

 8. Try Planting Thorny Fairy Roses To Keep Away Other Animals.

-Previously, we mentioned that fairy roses can grow in spite of the allelopathic effect of birdseed.
-Not only can these plants enhance the appearance of your garden near your bird feeder, but they offer another benefit too.
+Previously, we mentioned that fairy roses can grow despite the allelopathic effect of birdseed.
+Not only can these plants enhance the appearance of your garden near your bird feeder, but they offer another benefit, too.
 Their thorns are a deterrent to other critters in your garden.

 That means they can help to protect your birds from predators.
 Cats, for example, may stay away from the thorns, which means birds can eat in peace and safety.